"What's better than learning in a small, intimate environment, with your closest friends and the foremost Bible scholars and historians of our time?"

 Senior Thesis Opportunities

 Writing a thesis allows students to immerse themselves in a topic of specialized interest with the guidance of a faculty advisor.
-It is an ideal way to "test the waters" if you are considering graduate work.
-The senior thesis is also an excellent opportunity to explore in greater depth subjects students encountered in their NEJS courses.
+It is an ideal way to "test the waters" for graduate work.
+The senior thesis provides an excellent opportunity to explore in greater depth subjects students encountered in their NEJS courses.

-Internships are supervised work experiences in which students combine critical thinking and intentional reflection with your interests in NEJS.
-By embarking on an internship, you will be able to sharpen your skills, develop career interests and employer contacts, assess your strengths, and connect classroom theories to practice in real world settings.
+Internships are supervised work experiences enabling students to think critically and sharpen skills, develop career interests and employer contacts, assess their strengths, and connect classroom theories to practice in real world settings.

 Connected Institutes and Centers